 But when it comes to selecting white Christmas lights, the decision becomes a little more complicated.
 That's because there's more than one version of white.

 Cool white lights are white with a little bit of blue mixed in.
 That's what gives them a 'cooler' look.
 Warm whites mix a little yellow in with the white, for a 'warmer' appearance.
 And if you want 'pure' white?
 Then buy pure whites.

 So before you begin your Christmas light shopping, decide which type of white will best fit your needs and preferences.

 Decision #4: Stringers or Empty Socket

 Here's the primary difference: Stringer sets come in preset lengths.
 Once you buy a stringer set, you cannot alter the length of the line.
-The alternative is to buy empty socket light line, and make your own custom-length lines.
+The alternative is to buy an empty socket light line and make your own custom-length lines.

 The stringer set is the easiest choice.
 But the empty socket lines are the best choice for a quality, professional-looking installation.

 But before you decide which will be best for you, you might want to spend some time learning more about the differences between stringer sets and empty socket lines.

 Actually, that's not a decision you get to make if you're going to buy LED Christmas lights.
 That's because Chinese-made lights are essentially the only lights on the market.